 Some of the other fun things to do in Northern California include visiting Fort Bragg and its famous Glass Beach.

-Located just three and a half hours north of San Francisco, these two destinations offer a unique experience for visitors.
+Located just three and a half hours north of San Francisco, these two destinations offer you a unique experience.

 Fort Bragg is a small town with just over 3,000 people.
-Visitors to Fort Bragg can enjoy the town's beautiful beaches, fishing and crabbing docks, and many shops and restaurants.
+Visitors to Fort Bragg can enjoy the town's beautiful beaches, fishing and crabbing docks, and its shops and restaurants.

 I recommend grabbing a beer and lunch at The Pub at North Coast Brewing Company and stopping it at the Sea Glass Museum downtown.
 You can also catch the views from Noyo Headlands Park or Pomo Bluffs Park.